You are walking down a dark alley, and suddenly you feel somebody is following you. Your heartbeat speeds up. You breath gets heavy.

 Fear is a primitive emotion.
 It alerts us to dangerous situations.
 Those of our ancestors who felt afraid of lurking dangers, ran before they could be attacked.
 They survived, and in time passed on this trait to us, modern humans.

 Do you know that fear can be explained as a chain reaction that begins with a stressful stimulus and ends with release of certain chemicals in our body?
 These chemicals are the reasons behind fast breathing, a racing heart, and energized muscles.
-Exactly these happen when suddenly a spider falls on your shoulder, which acts as a stimulus.
+Those reactions happen when suddenly a spider falls on your shoulder, which acts as a stimulus.

 Our brain is a complicated organ.
 It contains over one hundred billion nerve cells that build up a complex network of communications.
 Now, if you learn about your mind and how your thought process and intelligence work, you might be able to control your fear.
 For this, let’s first get a short, short refresher on cognitive science.